 Within a few minutes the sleet storm had completely passed over down to the valley, and left a powder blue sky!
 (This kind of rapid weather change is entirely normal on the moor, where the walker must take every conceivable type of clothing for a long walk.)
 Viewed from just below, though, the logan stone is lost within the mass of other granite outcrops on the tor:

-But, back up to the logan stone, and a little to one side of it, it almost takes on the appearance of a small excitable young dinosaur carrying a rucksack, riding a stone horse!
+Back up to the logan stone, and a little to one side of it, it almost takes on the appearance of a small excitable young dinosaur carrying a rucksack, riding a stone horse!
 (I know.
 Too many home made brownies tonight.)
 It looks much more distinctive and commanding from this point, separated a little from the other outcrops.
 The passing sleet storm is visible passing across the central hills here.

 I took the opportunity, with the sun now shining directly onto the stone, to photograph it from just below, looking toward Princetown (to the right) and Great Mis Tor (to the left).
 From this angle the stone could (without my glasses) almost be Dr Who’s K9 – different again!